HRDAG/jsweave/README.md

 # License

-Please have a look at the [LICENSE.md](https://github.com/HRDAG/jsweave/blob/master/LICENSE for more details.)
+Please have a look at the [LICENSE.md](https://github.com/HRDAG/jsweave/blob/master/LICENSE) for more details.

 <!-- done. -->